-The age-related expenditure projections cover pensions, long-term health care, education and unemployment transfers, and feed into a variety of policy debates at EU level.
-In particular, they are used in the annual assessment of the sustainability of public finances carried out as part of the Stability and Growth Pact; in the context of the Open-Method of Co-ordination on pensions, health care and social inclusion; and the analysis on the impact of ageing populations on the labour market and potential growth which is relevant for the Lisbon Strategy and Broad Economic Policy Guidelines.
+Projections are used in the annual assessment of the sustainability of public finances carried out as part of the Stability and Growth Pact; in the context of the Open-Method of Co-ordination on pensions, health care and social inclusion; and the analysis on the impact of ageing populations on the labour market and potential growth.

 DG ECFIN carries out economic analysis on these elements to assess potential impacts of demographic change.
 It also provides policy advice to Member States.